HughParsonage/grattan/cran-comments.md

 Package archival / previous violation of policy.
-  ==> Vignettes using package 'taxstats' is now off by default
+  ==> Vignettes using package 'taxstats' is now off by default ==> Installation of taxstats packages now requires manual setting of
+      environment variable

 Possibly mis-spelled words in DESCRIPTION: ...
-  ==> Spellings are correct: 'repos' and 'taxstats' cannot be quoted as they are within R code.
+  ==> Spellings are correct: 'repos' and 'taxstats' cannot be quoted as they are
+      within R code.

 URLs in angle brackets:
   ==> Not appropriate since the URL is within R code.